ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 # Rationale

 While this is would introduce radical new ways of doing things, like requiring CBOR for encoding and supporting multiple feed formats, it also makes concessions to how things are currently.
-In a sense this proposal should be seen as an overhaul of the current scheme, only adding offchain capabilities.
+In a sense this proposal should be seen as an overhaul of the current scheme, only adding off-chain capabilities.
 Let me elaborate on two of them which cater to this point specifically:

 ## Keeping the timestamp